fredvs/uos/readme.txt

 SoundTouch, Bs2b audio-effect libraries.

 Included in the package:
 .
-Examples fpGUI, MSE, LCL and console.
+Examples fpGUI, MSEgui, LCL and console.
 .
 Binaries of libraries for Linux, arm-Rapsberry Pi, Windows, Mac osX, FreeBSD.

 There are pre-compiled libraries also here: